Symbol Grounding in Neuro-Symbolic AI: A Gentle Introduction to Reasoning Shortcuts: Theory of Reasoning Shortcuts

-We denote with $\calB$ the space of inference layers that satisfy \cref{eq:condition-on-beta}.
-The choice of the NeSy predictor architecture (\eg \PNSP or \LTN) determines how the inference layer $\beta$ behaves, as discussed in \cref{sec:nesy-predictors}. {A specific NeSy predictor thus amounts to a pair} $(f, \beta) \in \calF \times \calB$,\footnote{Unless mentioned otherwise, we present the results in the non-parametric setting where $\calF$ contains all possible concept extractors that map inputs to concept conditional probabilities \citep{bortolotti2025shortcuts}. }; its label {distribution} is given by:
+A specific NeSy predictor thus amounts to a pair $(f, \beta) \in \calF \times \calB$,\footnote{Unless mentioned otherwise, we present the results in the non-parametric setting where $\calF$ contains all possible concept extractors that map inputs to concept conditional probabilities \citep{bortolotti2025shortcuts}. } its label {distribution} is given by: